FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/articles/7_practice/ansible_FISCO-BCOS_Webase-deploy.md

 Generated Configuration Information

 Note that after the command is executed, the node _ list.yml file will show that the organization and group have not been initialized.
-If you need to execute the command again, the group and organization have been initialized.。
+If you need to execute the command again, the group and organization have been initialized。

 ![](../../../images/articles/ansible_FISCO-BCOS_Webase-deploy/ansible_FISCO-BCOS_Webase-deploy2844.png)

 ![](../../../images/articles/ansible_FISCO-BCOS_Webase-deploy/ansible_FISCO-BCOS_Webase-deploy2846.png)

-According to the configuration information, the underlying file of the alliance chain has been generated.
+According to the configuration information, the underlying file of the alliance chain has been generated

 ![](../../../images/articles/ansible_FISCO-BCOS_Webase-deploy/ansible_FISCO-BCOS_Webase-deploy2869.png)